thatshubham/no-ai/README.md

   * [Sublime Text](https://www.sublimetext.com): A sophisticated text editor for code, markup and prose.
 (Note: While some AI plugins exist, the core editor is AI-free).

+* Email Providers:

+  * [Tutanota](https://tuta.com): A secure and private email service that offers end-to-end encryption for all data.
+Has a publicly stated policy against integrating AI features for privacy reasons.
+[Link](https://tuta.com/blog/no-ai-email)

 * Social Networks:

   * [Mastodon](https://joinmastodon.org): A is a free and open-source software platform for decentralized social networking with microblogging features similar to Twitter.